-CTM's continued investment in innovative client facing technology, as well as the two strategic acquisitions, has CTM positioned well to continue to grow.
-The growth is also underpinned by continued leading performance and client retention during the year.
+CTM's continued investment in innovative client facing technology, as well as the two strategic acquisitions, has the Company well positioned to continue to grow.
+Future growth is also underpinned by continued leading performance and client retention during the year.